teelaunch/teelaunch-api/Readme.md

 }
 ```

-> Here's how your local `item.json` might look for creating multiple line items:
+> Here's how your local `item.json` might look for creating multiple reward items:

 ```json
 [